timosadchiy/cloneable-ts/README.md

         readonly age: number;
     }

-    // Cloneable abstract class initializes the object with super method and adds the clone method
-    // CloneableArgs interface ensures that all properties defined in the argument interface are defined in class class Person extends Cloneable<TestArgs>  implements CloneableArgs<PersonArgs> {
+    // CloneableArgs interface ensures that all properties defined in the argument interface are defined in the class class Person extends Cloneable<TestArgs>  implements CloneableArgs<PersonArgs> {
         readonly name: string;
         readonly age: number;

         constructor(args: TestArgs) {
-            super(args);
+            // Cloneable abstract class initializes the object with super method and adds the clone method super(args);
         }
     }